woodrow-t/backend/README.md

 **_DO NOT FORK THIS REPOSITORY_**

-Create a new repo or repos, depending on whether or not you're using the single-server or multi-server pattern.
+Create two new repos.
 Complete the requirements below and post an issue on this repository linking to the relevant repo(s) under your GitHub account.
 If you choose to make a single server repo, post one link; if you make separate front and back ends, submit both links to the repo.